Skip main navigation

 Frequently Asked Questions

-Employers who operate a business in Wisconsin that employs 50 or more persons in the state must provide advance written notice of their intention to cease providing health care benefits to employees, retirees, or their dependents.
+If you are an employer with 50 or more employees in Wisconsin, you must provide advance written notice of your intention to discontinue providing health care benefits to your employees, retirees, or their dependents.

 For more information